ATS Optimization: Making Your Resume Machine-Readable

 2. Create a Master Keyword List

+The thing nobody tells you: Most applicants skip this step entirely.
 Maintain a comprehensive list of relevant keywords for your field:

 For Marketing Professionals: